State and Local Climate and Energy Program

 Reaching the Community

-Any outreach campaign requires a well designed multi-step strategy, whose components typically include the following (although not always in this exact order):
+Successful outreach campaigns require a well-designed multi-step strategy, whose components typically include the following (although not always in this order):

 - Establish a Team – Involve the team in each step of the development process.